 If you’re planning to fundraise anytime in the near future, let’s get one thing straight off the bat: Investors aren’t interested in simply helping you keep your company afloat.
 They want to understand how their capital will help you build a foundation now that will drive growth in the future.
-This means you need to think two steps beyond “How will we survive this crisis?” and show that you’ve done so by updating your business model.
+There’s already a lot to consider when it comes to startup funding.
+But right now you need to think two steps beyond “How will we survive this crisis?” and show that you’ve done so by updating your business model.

 The first step will be getting investors on board that your business is tackling an urgent need — and the “Why Now?” slide is the way to do that.
 We’ve talked a lot about how the “Why Now?” slide is something that you have to have in your pitch deck.
 This is especially true during the COVID-19 crisis, because VCs are looking more critically at their investment decisions.
 In our recent pre-seed research, we identified a particular pitch deck page order as the most successful, and it still applies here.
 When you’re fundraising now, the key will be to use the “Why Now?” slides along with your Business Model slides to let them know that despite the current environment, you’ve thought through your growth strategy and have the right combination of factors to help your business thrive.